MrBinnacle/dmps/ENHANCEMENT_SYSTEM.md

 ## How to Turn Ideas into Features

-### 1. Idea Capture Template
+### 1. First Principles Idea Capture Template

 **Use this format when you have an idea:**

 ```
 IDEA: [One sentence description]
-PROBLEM: [What specific problem does this solve?]
+FUNDAMENTAL PROBLEM: [What basic human/user need does this serve?]
-USER: [Who benefits from this?]
-IMPACT: [High/Medium/Low - how much does this differentiate DMPS?]
-EFFORT: [High/Medium/Low - implementation complexity]
+EVIDENCE: [What concrete proof shows this problem exists?]
+SIMPLEST SOLUTION: [What's the most basic way to solve this?]
+ASSUMPTIONS: [What are we assuming that might not be true?]
+VALUE PROOF: [How will we measure if this actually helps users?]
+OPPORTUNITY COST: [What are we NOT building to build this?]
 EXAMPLE: [Concrete example of how it would work]
 ```

+**First Principles Validation Questions:**
+1. Would this matter if we were starting from scratch?
+2. What would have to be true for this to be essential?
+3. If we had 10x fewer resources, would we still build this?
+4. What's the simplest test to validate this assumption?

 ### 2. Enhancement Categories